IBM/openshift-workshop-was/labs/Openshift/HelloContainer/README.md

     ```

-   - To create a new image, you almost always start with a pre-existing image.
+   - To create a new image, you start with a pre-existing image.
 The first line `FROM` specifies the existing image to be used as the base.
 If this is not in the local registry, it will be pulled from a remote registry such as docker hub.
 The base image we are using, `ibmcom/websphere-liberty`, is already prepackaged for us and made available on docker hub.

    - The second line `COPY`  is a straight copy of the file `server.xml` from the local directory to `/config/server.xml` in the image.
 This adds a new layer to the image with the actual server configuration to be used.